Geotab/sdk/src/hardware/addon-protocols/can.md

 Each piece of information related to the third-party device must be sent individually and have its own Status Data ID as part of the message.

 Note: See [Appendix A](#appendix-a-raw-message-data-example-for-iox-can) for an example of raw message data.

+#### Handshake
+An initial Handshake **is required** in order for the GO device to accept MyGeotab API calls to produce CAN messages from the IOX-CAN.
+If this functionality is not required, the handshake can be skipped.
+Ignition must be on for the handshake process.

+1. After powering up, the GO device will enter an external device detection cycle.
+The GO device will listen for a [Msg Type 0x81](#msg-type-0x81-third-party-device-id) from the external device.
+This message is used to indicate that an external device is present.
+  - The external device must send this message once per second.
+2. The GO device will reply with a [Msg Type 0x02](#msg-type-0x02-third-party-data-acknowledge) to acknowledge it has received the external device ID.
+After detecting this response, the external device may stop broadcasting Msg Type 0x81.
+3. The MyAdmin API can now be used to produce CAN messages from the IOX-CAN as detailed in [Messages from MyGeotab](#messages-from-mygeotab)

 ## Messages from GO device